MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Partner/Update-MgBetaTenantRelationshipDelegatedAdminRelationship.md

     - `[Status <String>]`: delegatedAdminAccessAssignmentStatus
   - `[AccessDetails <IMicrosoftGraphDelegatedAdminAccessDetails>]`: delegatedAdminAccessDetails
   - `[ActivatedDateTime <DateTime?>]`: The date and time in ISO 8601 format and in UTC time when the relationship became active.
 Read-only.
+  - `[AutoExtendDuration <TimeSpan?>]`: The duration by which the validity of the relationship is automatically extended, denoted in ISO 8601 format.
+Supported values are: P0D, PT0S, P180D.
+Default value is PT0S.
+PT0S indicates that the relationship expires when the endDateTime is reached and it is not automatically extended.
   - `[CreatedDateTime <DateTime?>]`: The date and time in ISO 8601 format and in UTC time when the relationship was created.
 Read-only.
   - `[Customer <IMicrosoftGraphDelegatedAdminRelationshipCustomerParticipant>]`: delegatedAdminRelationshipCustomerParticipant
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the customer tenant as set by Azure AD.
 Read-only
     - `[TenantId <String>]`: The Azure AD-assigned tenant ID of the customer tenant.
   - `[DisplayName <String>]`: The display name of the relationship used for ease of identification.
 Must be unique across all delegated admin relationships of the partner.
-This is set by the partner only when the relationship is in the created status and cannot be changed by the customer.
+This is set by the partner only when the relationship is in the created status and can't be changed by the customer.
   - `[Duration <TimeSpan?>]`: The duration of the relationship in ISO 8601 format.
 Must be a value between P1D and P2Y inclusive.
-This is set by the partner only when the relationship is in the created status and cannot be changed by the customer.
+This is set by the partner only when the relationship is in the created status and can't be changed by the customer.
   - `[EndDateTime <DateTime?>]`: The date and time in ISO 8601 format and in UTC time when the status of relationship changes to either terminated or expired.
 Calculated as endDateTime = activatedDateTime + duration.
 Read-only.
   - `[LastModifiedDateTime <DateTime?>]`: The date and time in ISO 8601 format and in UTC time when the relationship was last modified.
 Read-only.
   - `[Operations <IMicrosoftGraphDelegatedAdminRelationshipOperation[]>]`: The long running operations associated with the delegated admin relationship.